HomeMy WebLinkAbout1979-05-17 For George Delacorte, Adorning The City Is a Dream Come True (New York Times)Copyrigto (0 1979 The New York Times X

 "But then" he said, striding toward

-the 79th Street exit 01 the Park, and
+the 79th Street exit of the park, arid

 Times